josh-normal/Josh-SpeedTyper/README.md

 ## Challenges:

+- I had some issue with how I design my MongoDB model with referencing, it took me a lot of time to solve but then later I realize I had to change the deasign and rework everything entirely.
 - Make the web appplication function as a whole without any error
 - Optimize the Practicing experiences:
 - - How smooth the typing is